-The law controlling real estate in Camden can get pretty complicated, especially when things such as mortgages, disputes about construction defects, and conflicts over title are involved.
+The law governing real estate in Camden can get pretty complicated, especially when things such as mortgages, disputes about construction defects, and conflicts over title are involved.

 Common Real Estate Law Issues in Camden

-Duty of Disclosure: Sellers of homes are bound by a legal duty to disclose defects in the home to prospective buyers, before they purchase the house.
-Any defect which the seller knows (or reasonably should know) about, and which cannot be discovered by the buyer through an usual inspection, must be disclosed to the buyer.
+Duty of Disclosure: Sellers of homes are bound by a legal duty to disclose defects in the home to prospective buyers, before they buy the house.
+Any defect which the seller knows (or reasonably should know) about, and which cannot be discovered by the buyer through an ordinary inspection, must be disclosed to the buyer.

 Find a Camden Lawyer that Specializes in Your Area of Need: